wasm-tool/rollup-plugin-rust/README.md

 This will load the Rust `.js` glue code synchronously, but the Rust `.wasm` code will be loaded asynchronously (which is why the `wasm` function returns a `Promise`).

-If you want to load *everything* asynchronously, you can use dynamic `import`, like this:
+If you instead want to load *everything* asynchronously, you can use dynamic `import`, like this:

 ```js
 async function loadWasm() {